Virtual vs Synchronized Editing (Instrument Editor)

 Changing the contents of any bank entry as a result of copying, pasting, or swapping patches; in virtual mode there is no automatic communication with the instrument.
 In synchronized mode, modified bank entries are transmitted to the instrument.

 When a bank's memory location is being edited and Store or Store In are chosen to save the contents of the editor back to a memory location, that memory location on the instrument is updated as well.
 In virtual mode, there is no instrument updating.

-Copying bank elements from another Set or Bank into the synchronized bank automatically updates the instrument as well.
+Copying patches into a synchronized bank automatically updates the instrument as well.
 In virtual mode, there is no instrument updating.

 The Details and Technical Stuff

 Synchronized editing mode is an optional mode in Midi Quest.
-By default, it is enabled however it can be shut off from the Set page in Preferences.
+By default, it is enabled however it can be turned off in Preferences.

 Conceptually, synchronization deals only with SysEx that is considered "permanent" in the instrument.
 This will typically be the instrument's RAM banks and Global or Setup SysEx.
 Synchronization does not include an instrument's edit buffers (which Midi Quest essentially takes over in any case).